Collectible / Gold and Silver State Sales Taxes in North Carolina

 The State of North Carolina requires the collection of privilege taxes on certain products sold by Silver.com and delivered to a North Carolina address.
 These taxes must be collected on copper products; accessory items; and processed items.
 All other products sold by Silver.com are exempt from these taxes.

-The following definitions apply to products on which these taxes must be collected in North Carolina:
+The following definitions apply to products on which taxes must be collected in North Carolina:

 - Accessory Items.
 Items such as holders, tubes, coin flips, and apparel.